isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/Vaccinated Travel Lane (Sea) Overview.md

 <div style="background-color:#edf4fa;" class="content">
 	<p style="line-height:1.3; font-size:18px;">Travellers must:</p>
 	<ol style="margin-top:0px; list-style-type: lower-latin;">
-		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Have only travelled to / transited via any <a href="#countries"> VTL countries/regions</a>, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan), and/or Singapore, in the last 7 consecutive days before departure for Singapore.
+		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Have only travelled to / transited via any <a href="/vtl/requirements-and-process#countries" target="_blank"> VTL countries/regions</a>, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan), and/or Singapore, in the last 7 consecutive days before departure for Singapore.
 		</li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Arrive in Singapore on a designated VTL (Sea) ferry (please click <a href="" target="_blank">here</a> to check the list of regional ferry service operators approved to operate designated VTL (Sea) ferries).
 Travellers should note that <b><u>not all ferries departing from the VTL (Sea) countries/regions and operated by the approved regional ferry service operators are VTL (Sea) Ferries</u></b>.
 They are strongly encouraged to consult the regional ferry service operators to confirm the designated VTL (Sea) ferries. </li>
 	</ol>